phenopackets/phenopacket-schema/docs/evidence.rst

 reference
 ~~~~~~~~~
-An :ref:`rstexternalreference` is used to store a reference to the publication that supports the evidence.
-Not
+An :ref:`rstexternalreference` is used to store a reference to the publication or other source
-all types of evidence will have an external reference, and therefore this field is optional.
+that supports the evidence.
+Not all types of evidence will have an external reference, and therefore

-  .. list-table:: Phenopacket requirements for the ``Evidence`` element
-    :widths: 25 50 50
-    :header-rows: 1

-    * - Field
-      - Example
-      - Status
-    * - evidence_code
-      - :ref:`rstontologyclass` representing ECO:0006017
-      - required
-    * - reference
-      - An :ref:`rstexternalreference`
-      - optional
+this field is optional.